 Our documents are plainER, not exactly plain

-So, maybe 'plainER' better term than 'plain'.
+So, maybe 'plainER' better term than 'plain' describes our work.

 Lawyers use different approaches in their drafting of trust, wills, and other estate planning documents.
 Here are some thoughts on revocable living trusts for residents near us in Lexington, MA, where I live and work.